GispoCoding/eip-peltomappi/docs/python.md

 ```

 !!! note
-    In other command (i.e. when not creating a new composition) the server is
+    In other commands (i.e. when not creating a new composition) the server is
     read from the `composition.json` file and cannot be modified.

 ## Library